Site icon She Goes The Distance

 Angelina is an absolute must stop for me in Paris – it’s all things girly, elegant, and regal!

 Picture ornate flourishes in the decor, posh table settings complete with fluffy pastel macaroons and delicate teacups.
-Oh, and one of the best hot chocolates in the WORLD!
+Oh, and one of the best hot chocolates in the world!

 And I’m not just making that up myself, check out this list.
 (Angelina is #3!)
+The white hot chocolate is my personal recommendation!

 Angelina is no secret, so expect to be joined for your tea by many others in the dining room.